 – To build our network and database

 – To provide de-identified, statistical information to our Board, funding bodies or other stakeholders as part of our quality improvement, evaluation, and accountability requirements.

 If you wish, you can remain anonymous or use a pseudonym when you contact us or visit our website to view a publication.
 We will respect your anonymity.
 If you choose not to provide us with your information, we may not, for example, be able to assist you fully with any services, queries or complaints, and we may not be able to provide receipts for donations, for example.

 - How we collect your information

-We collect information you provide us through our website, over the phone, or by email.
-For example, when you send an email to us or give us information over the phone, we may retain this in order to respond to your inquiry.
+We collect the information you provide us through our website, the HHTS App, over the phone, by email, or by other legal means.
+For example, when you send an email to us or give us information over the phone, we may retain this in order to respond to your Pinquiry.
 We hold such information in our electronic records.